x94fujo6rpg/AzurLaneFleet/README.md

 Compatibility with other browsers is unknown

 ## Update
+**2021-05-20**
+- no longer use cookie, all setting now save in localStorage
+  so the settings work in local environment too

 **2021-05-18**
 - display message at the bottom
 - limit fleet size to `30`